manoranjith-shankar/developer-docs/.github/CONTRIBUTING.md

 ---

 <div align="center">
-  ✅ Now you're ready to contribute to Livepeer docs!
+  ✅ Now you're ready to contribute to DataverseOS docs!
 Follow the next steps to learn more about making and submitting changes.
 </div>

 ---